vedanshchaudhary7/RnD-Assessment-Project-Intern-/README.md

 Android Studio with NDK and CMake installed.
 Download OpenCV Android SDK (version 4.6.0 or later) from the OpenCV website.

 2. # Configure OpenCV:

-Extract the OpenCV SDK to a directory (e.g., /path/to/OpenCV-android-sdk).
+## a.
+Extract the OpenCV SDK to a directory like /path/to/OpenCV-android-sdk.
-Update settings.gradle to include the OpenCV module: include ':opencv' project(':opencv').projectDir = new File('/path/to/OpenCV-android-sdk/sdk')
+## b.
+Update settings.gradle to include the OpenCV module using:

+include ':opencv'

+project(':opencv').projectDir = new File('/path/to/OpenCV-android-sdk/sdk')

-Update gradle.properties with the OpenCV SDK path: opencvsdk=/path/to/OpenCV-android-sdk
+## c.
+Update gradle.properties with the OpenCV SDK path using:

+opencvsdk=/path/to/OpenCV-android-sdk

-Update CMakeLists.txt with the correct OpenCV path: set(OpenCV_DIR /path/to/OpenCV-android-sdk/sdk/native/jni)
+## d.
+Update CMakeLists.txt with the correct OpenCV path using:

+set(OpenCV_DIR /path/to/OpenCV-android-sdk/sdk/native/jni)

+## e.
 Sync the project in Android Studio.

 3. # Build and Run: